Skip to main content

 Pilgrimage by Lynn Austin is a book that I've been meaning to get into for years; however, I'm grateful that I have the opportunity to read it now as I'm going through the Bible chronologically.
 This book has been such a good accompaniment to go through as I've been reading the Word.

-Many thanks to Bethany House Publishers and LibraryThing for providing a complimentary physical copy of Pilgrimage by Lynn Austin for review consideration.
+Many thanks to Bethany House Publishers and LibraryThing for providing a complimentary copy of this book for review consideration.
 All opinions are my own.
 Book Thoughts content is also posted on LibraryThing.

 Book Synopsis